Photorealistic Depth of Field in CGI

 When I defocus my vision I see a pretty similar bokeh shape.

-Bokeh Builder available on our Store!
+Download Bokeh Builder for Free through our Store!

 If you want to achieve a stronger difference between highlights and shadows in your Depth-of-Field, you can increase the contrast of your aperture map texture.